Q & A: Four common PPC questions answered

 - Employ tools such as Google’s Keyword Planner to analyse historical data and ensure your ad capitalises on historic click-through performance.

 - Make use of available, relevant ad extensions.
 There are plenty of ad extensions available to brands, and the time required to implement them is far outweighed by the benefits of it.

 - Bid as much as a click is worth to you – though the bid amount is not a deciding factor often, it is better to have an amount in reserve to maintain a prominent position.

 How should I organise ad groups in Google Ads?

 An ad group contains one or more ads which target a shared set of keywords and are where you will write your ads and choose the keywords that will trigger them.
 Use ad groups to organise your ads by a common theme, such as the types of products or services that you want to advertise.

 The more ad groups you have, the greater the specificity and targeting options you have to ensure your ads are getting in front of the right people.

 Group ad groups by similar themes

-A common method of organising an AdWords account is to do it with a category or business goal in mind – many advertisers base their ad groups on the sections or categories that appear on their website.
+A common method of organising a Google Ads account is to do it with a category or business goal in mind – many advertisers base their ad groups on the sections or categories that appear on their website.
 For example, let’s say you sell desserts, drinks and snacks on your website.